AdobeDocs/audience-manager.de-DE/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 [!UICONTROL Audience Marketplace] bietet zwei Möglichkeiten zur Berichterstellung [!DNL CPM] :

 * **Berichterstellung auf Segmentebene**: Dies ist die empfohlene [!DNL CPM] Verwendungsberichtsmethode.
-Wenn Sie [!DNL CPM] die Nutzung auf Segmentebene melden, wird der Berichtsabschnitt Datenfeeds automatisch mit den entsprechenden Nutzungsbeträgen ausgefüllt, basierend auf den Algorithmen, die in [der Kostenzuordnung für CPM-Datenfeeds beschrieben](#cost-attribution)sind.
+When you report [!DNL CPM] usage at segment level, the data feed-level reporting section is automatically filled in with the corresponding usage amounts, based on the algorithms described in [Cost Attribution for CPM Data Feeds](#cost-attribution).
 * **Berichterstellung auf Datenfeeds**: Diese Methode erfordert, dass Sie je nach den Algorithmen, [!DNL CPM] die in [der Kostenzuordnung für CPM-Datenfeeds beschrieben sind, die Nutzung für jeden Datenfeed einzeln melden](#cost-attribution).
 Diese Methode ist jedoch mühsam und fehleranfällig als die Berichterstellung auf Segmentebene.

-## CPM-Auslastung auf Segmentebene melden {#segment-level-report}
+## Report CPM Usage at Segment Level {#segment-level-report}

-Auf der [!UICONTROL Segment Usage] Registerkarte können Sie die Nutzung auf Segmentebene melden und dabei die Segmente anzeigen, die nach den Zielen gruppiert sind, denen sie zugeordnet sind.
+The [!UICONTROL Segment Usage] tab allows you to report segment-level usage, while displaying the segments grouped by the destinations they are mapped to.

-Nach der Berichterstellung [!DNL CPM] auf Segmentebene weist automatisch [!UICONTROL Audience Marketplace] die entsprechende Datenfeeds die korrekte Nutzung zu, basierend auf der [Kostenzuordnung für CPM-Datenfeeds](#cost-attribution).
+After reporting [!DNL CPM] usage at segment level, [!UICONTROL Audience Marketplace] automatically assigns the corresponding data feeds the correct usage, based on the [Cost Attribution for CPM Data Feeds](#cost-attribution).

-So melden Sie [!DNL CPM] die Nutzung auf Segmentebene an:
+To report [!DNL CPM] usage at segment level:

-1. Gehe **[!UICONTROL Audience Marketplace > Payables]** zu.
+1. Go to **[!UICONTROL Audience Marketplace > Payables]**.
-2. Wählen Sie die **[!UICONTROL Segment Usage]** Registerkarte.
+2. Select the **[!UICONTROL Segment Usage]** tab.
 3. Geben Sie die Nutzung für Ihre Segmente ein.
-Sie können das [!UICONTROL Search] Kästchen verwenden, um die Segmente zu filtern, wenn Sie nur für einige davon die Nutzung der Berichte benötigen.
+You can use the [!UICONTROL Search] box to filter the segments if you only need to report usage for some of them.
 4. Klicken Sie auf **[!UICONTROL Edit Segments Usage]**.
-5. Geben Sie den [!DNL CPM] Nutzungsbetrag in die [!UICONTROL Usage] Spalte ein.
+5. Enter the [!DNL CPM] usage amount in the [!UICONTROL Usage] column.
-6. Klicken **[!UICONTROL Save]** Sie auf, wenn Sie fertig sind, und überprüfen Sie das Bestätigungsdialogfeld.
+6. Click **[!UICONTROL Save]** when you're done and review the confirmation dialog.
    ![confirmation-segment-usage](assets/confirm-segment-usage.png)
 7. Klicken Sie auf **[!UICONTROL Confirm]**.

-## Bericht-CPM-Nutzung auf Datenfeed-Ebene {#feed-level-report}
+## Report CPM Usage at Data Feed Level {#feed-level-report}

-Die Berichterstellung auf Datenfeeds ist mühsam und anfällig für Fehlerverarbeitung, da Sie die Nutzung für jeden Datenfeed einzeln berechnen [!DNL CPM] müssen.
-Es wird empfohlen, stattdessen [die CPM-Auslastung auf Segmentebene](#segment-level-report) zu melden.
+Data feed-level reporting is a more tedious and prone to error process, since you must individually calculate [!DNL CPM] usage for each data feed.
+We recommend that you [Report CPM Usage at Segment Level](#segment-level-report) instead.

-So melden Sie [!DNL CPM] die Nutzung auf Segmentebene an:
+To report [!DNL CPM] usage at segment level:

-1. Gehe **[!UICONTROL Audience Marketplace > Payables]** zu.
+1. Go to **[!UICONTROL Audience Marketplace > Payables]**.
-2. Wählen Sie die **[!UICONTROL Feed Usage]** Registerkarte.
+2. Select the **[!UICONTROL Feed Usage]** tab.
-3. Verwenden Sie das [!UICONTROL Search] Feld, um die Datenfeeds zu filtern und diejenigen zu identifizieren, für die Sie die Nutzung von Berichten verwenden müssen.
+3. Use the [!UICONTROL Search] box to filter the data feeds and identify the ones that you need to report usage for.
 4. Klicken Sie auf **[!UICONTROL Edit Feeds Usage]**.
-5. Berechnen Sie die [!DNL CPM] Nutzung für jeden Datenfeed anhand der [Kostenzuordnung für CPM-Datenfeeds](#cost-attribution)und geben Sie ihn in die [!UICONTROL Usage] Spalte ein.
+5. Calculate the [!DNL CPM] usage for each data feed based on the [Cost Attribution for CPM Data Feeds](#cost-attribution), and enter it in the [!UICONTROL Usage] column.
-6. Klicken **[!UICONTROL Save]** Sie auf, wenn Sie fertig sind, und überprüfen Sie das Bestätigungsdialogfeld.
+6. Click **[!UICONTROL Save]** when you're done and review the confirmation dialog.

    ![confirmation-feed-usage](assets/confirm-feed-usage.png)